How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 What is the most popular app monetization strategy for free apps?

-As of November 2022, in-app ads are the most popular app monetization strategy in the U.S. and the rest of the world.
+As of 2024, In-app ads continue to be the most popular app monetization strategy in the U.S. and the rest of the world.

 Are there many free apps in the app stores?